seinecle/blog/_posts/2021-11-11-best-worst-scaling-online-free-application.md

 - if possible, connect with existing software for the management of datasets and coders.
 [Discovertext](https://discovertext.com/) <img src="https://user-images.githubusercontent.com/1244100/141379157-f75196e8-d623-45e9-8ee6-5a8fd40122f4.png" width="100"/> is a great web app for the annotation of textual datasets, and I am exploring the possibility that the BWS web app I develop can connect to it.
 This would save on development time and insure a best-in-class management of coders and datasets.

 ## Your contribution
 Have you the need for such an app?
 Suggestions or remarks?
 I'd love to hear from you.
 If you have feature requests, I'll do my best to add them!
+[Email me](mailto:analysis@exploreyourdata.com) or [say hi on Twitter](https://twitter.com/seinecle)!

 ## Where to find the BWS task when it will go live?
 It will be hosted on[Nocode functions](https://nocodefunctions.com), which is the platform I develop for all my research apps.
 I hope to have it live by January 2022.